Fitness Specialist: Job Description, Duties and Requirements

 Fitness Specialist Career Outlook

-The BLS reported that fitness training and instruction positions were predicted to grow 24% from 2010-2020, which was faster than average.
+The BLS reported that fitness training and instruction positions were predicted to grow 13% from 2012-2022, which was about as fast as average compared to all occupations.
 Employment opportunities were best for candidates with postsecondary education in health and fitness.
-Fitness trainers and aerobics instructors took in a mean annual wage of $36,900 in May 2012.
+Fitness trainers and aerobics instructors took in a mean annual wage of $37,790 in May 2013.

 Related to Fitness Specialist: Job Description, Duties and Requirements